 In the last several years drones equipped with cameras have become another tool commonly used in NDT for collecting visual data.

 Due to limitations in the technology, for some time drones could only provide supplementary visual data for inspectors, but could not take the place of inspectors physically collecting visual data themselves.

 [Related reading: Can a Drone Be Used as a Formal Inspection Tool?]

 However, as drone technology has improved, inspectors have been able to use drones more and more as RVI tools, in some instances completely replacing the need for them to collect visual data manually.

-Here are four ways drones are helping with NDT these days:
+Here are two of the primary ways drones are helping with NDT these days: